tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

   suppressing errors.

-Note that, if there is no conflict, the entry for ``foo`` recorded in the `magic folder db`_ will reflect the ``mtime`` set in step 3.
+Note that, if there is no conflict, the entry for ``foo`` recorded in the :ref:`magic folder db<filesystem_integration-local-scanning-and-database>` will reflect the ``mtime`` set in step 3.
 The move operation in step 4b will cause a ``MOVED_FROM`` event for ``foo``, and the link operation in step 4c will cause an ``IN_CREATE`` event for ``foo``.
 However, these events will not trigger an upload, because they are guaranteed to be processed only after the file replacement has finished, at which point the last-seen statinfo recorded in the database entry will exactly match the metadata for the file's inode on disk.
 (The two hard links — ``foo`` and, while it still exists, ``.foo.tmp`` — share the same inode and therefore the same metadata.)

-.. _`magic folder db`: filesystem_integration.rst#local-scanning-and-database

 On Windows, file replacement can be implemented by a call to the `ReplaceFileW`_ API (with the